 Short listed options across the three sites

 While a lot of work has been completed, there are a number of steps to come.
-If the elected Council decides to proceed, further designs and environmental approvals are required for the preferred option, or combination of options.
+If the elected Council decides at a meeting later this year to proceed, further designs and environmental approvals are required for the preferred option, or combination of options.

 Future stages of any flood reduction project would include, but not be limited to: